feather-design-system/feather-design-system/docs/Components/Radio/README.md

 ---
 title: "Radio"
 pre: "@featherds/radio"
-description: "Radio buttons allow users to choose one option from a list of mutually exclusive alternatives."
+description: "Enables a user to choose one option from a group of options."
 lang: en-US
 tags: ["Radio", "component"]
 layout: ComponentLayout